2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/architecture/architecture.md

 The data management system underneath everything is called the **EAV** - which stands for **Entity**, **Attribute**, **Value**.
 Anything in that namespace is about internal data models, reading/saving data etc.
-So anything inside the @ToSic.Eav.Data is all about the internals, which you only need in special scenarios.
+So anything inside the [](xref:ToSic.Eav.Data) is all about the internals, which you only need in special scenarios.
 The same applies to [](xref:ToSic.Eav.Apps) which is the sub-system responsible for combining data into virtual bundles called **Apps**.
 You can usually ignore this.